carora2209/Extreme-Value-Statistics-/README.md

 - `dates`:dates for each row of the data.frame;
 - `coordinates`: geographical coordinates for each of the locations.

-You can find the corresponding code to display
+You can find the corresponding code to display the location of your measurements inthe folder `Code_Example`.

+For a block maxima analysis, you will need to first define, e.g., yearly maxima, and compute blocks from the original data.

 ## Deadline and grading
 The project is be due on Sunday, April 24th, 2022, at 23:59 CET (UTC+1).
 To hand-out the project, simply send by email to `hans.wackernagel[at]mines-paristech.fr` the link of the renkulab project containing your report.

-We will dowload the souce code and rendered htlm/pdf file that will be used to grade the project.
+We will dowload the souce code and corresponding rendered htlm/pdf file that will be used to grade the project.